AngryBeaver/beavers-crafting/README.md

 ![img.png](pictures/configure.png)

 #### attendants: optional (0.7.x)
-you may add an attendant the crafting process requires but is not consumed.
+you may add an attendant the crafting process requires but is not consumed. (default disabled)
 #### tool: optional (0.5.x)
-you may add a tool the crafting process requires.
+you may add a tool the crafting process requires. (default disabled)
 #### cost:
 you may add costs to the crafting process
 #### Ingredients: